oconnor0/BeaconRoad/Book/410-ActionRoll.md

 *Beacon Road* uses four-, six-, eight-, ten-, twelve-, and twenty-sided dice.

 To make an Action Roll, roll a number of d20s equal to your Tier and a number of Attribute Dice euqal to your Action Rating and **sum the single highest rolled die of each size**.
 If the highest rolled for a given size is the maximum that die size can roll, that die **Explodes**: roll another die of that same size and add it to the sum.
 Continue this as long as a die rolls its maximum.
 Compare the sum with the **Target Number** (**TN**), if the total is equal or larger, the roll is a **Success** (or a **Hit**).
 If the sum is less than the **TN**, the roll is a **Failure** (or a **Miss**).
 A roll of 10 or more over the TN is a **Critical** and confers additional benefits.
 Each increment of 10 over the TN increases the quality of that success.
 The number of increments of 10 is called the **Critical Multiplier**.
-If the check is a failure and the highest d20 is a 1, the check is a **Botch**.
+If the check is a failure and the lowest rolled d20 is a 1, the check is a **Botch**.

 * *GMs, when a player Botches, you gain a Botch Point, explained on page XX.*